-Subscribers that haven’t opened your emails in the past six months should be removed from your list.
+Subscribers that haven’t opened their emails in the past six months should be removed from your list.

 Before you do that, you might want to send them a personal email as a final attempt to get their attention.

 If they respond, keep them.
-If they don’t, go ahead and delete from your list.
+If they don’t, go ahead and delete it from your list.

 Cleaning up your list like this would give you the true, increased open rate and allow you to make informed decisions based on the information you get from your email campaigns.